viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 ## Generate your robot configuration

-When you built the C++ SDK, the build process also built the `example_audio_classification_client` binary.
-The `example_audio_classification_client` binary includes a `--generate` function which determines and creates the necessary robot configuration to support this example.
+When you built the C++ SDK, the build process also built the `example_audio_classification_client` binary, which includes a `--generate` function that determines and creates the necessary robot configuration to support this example.

 To generate your robot's configuration using `example_audio_classification_client`: